-However, a bamboo silk rug that’s blended with wool is typically more durable that a traditional silk rug.
+However, a bamboo silk rug that’s blended with wool is typically more durable than a traditional silk rug.
 These rugs are more practical floor carpets to handle foot traffic or heavy furniture.

 Wool vs Silk Rugs: Caretaking

-Because of the material used, how you take care of a wool vs silk rug differs slightly.
-Let’s see how each rug type should be maintained:
+Because of the materials used, how you take care of a wool rug vs silk rug differs slightly.
+Check out how each rug type should be maintained:

 How to Take Care of a Wool Rug

-However, make sure not to vacuum your rug too much.
-Over-vacuuming can accidentally pull the wool fibers apart and out of the rug.
+Just make sure not to vacuum your rug too much.
+Over-vacuuming can actually pull the wool fibers apart and out of the rug.
 Here’s a quick instructional video: